 Take a look at your health.
 Is it good, fair or poor?
 Many people don’t think much about their health, until they don’t have good health, are faced with a disease or are seriously over weight.
 Once the problems “manifest” to where a person notices, it can take some diligent effort to get things turned around.

 Besides the physically seen symptoms, there are many who fight foggy thinking, depression or inability to concentrate.
-This can all be affected by ones diet, and many times can be corrected by taking out some foods from your diet and adding more of other healthier foods in.
+This can all be affected by ones diet, and many times can be corrected by taking out some foods from your diet and adding more of other healthier foods and good oils, such as fish oil in.
 See my health articles on this site.

 Accept Your Imperfections

 If you are a perfectionist, or had a perfectionist in your life who criticized you, it is time to let it go.
 These feelings and beliefs lead to not starting things, not feeling you can do an adequate job or giving yourself constant criticism.
 It is a downward spiral.
 Let it all go.

 Listen to your thoughts and counteract the negative thinking.
 Be comfortable in admitting you are imperfect in some areas.
 It show you that you are human.
 If something negative pops up often, have a counter statement worked out to tell yourself immediately.
 Fight the negative thinking!

 Excel At What You Do